Normal forms for almost non-integrable CR structures: Introduction

-As a byproduct we also obtain a partial normal form for almost CR structures that are of arbitrary CR codimension (not necessarily of hypersurface type) without any nondegeneracy conditions, see Proposition~\ref{partial} below.
+As a byproduct we also obtain a {\em partial normal form} for almost CR structures that are of {\em arbitrary CR codimension} (not necessarily of hypersurface type) and {\em without any nondegeneracy conditions}, see Proposition~\ref{partial} below.
 It can be seen as an extension to the non-integrable case of the so-called {\em normal coordinates} (see e.g.\ \cite{BERbook}).
 Proposition~\ref{partial} also describes the degree of uniqueness of the partial normal form.
-Similarly to the normal form in Theorem~\ref{main-intrinsic} being parametrized by the CR-automorphisms of the hyperquadric, the partial normal form in Proposition~\ref{partial} is parametrized by the CR-automorophisms of the flat model $\C^n\times\R^d$, i.e.\ by (formal) maps $(z,u)\mapsto (f(z,u),g(u))$ preserving the origin with $f(z,u)$ being holomorphic in $z$.
+Similarly to the normal form in Theorem~\ref{main-intrinsic} being parametrized by the CR-automorphisms of the hyperquadric, the partial normal form in Proposition~\ref{partial} is parametrized by the CR-automorophisms of the standard CR structure on $\C^n\times\R^d$ with $H=T\C^n\times\{0\}$, i.e.\ by (formal) maps $(z,u)\mapsto (f(z,u),g(u))$ preserving the origin with $f(z,u)$ being holomorphic in $z$.

-In particular, if the CR codimension is zero, i.e.\ we are given an {\em almost-complex structure}, it admits at every point a (formal) normal form with vanishing $\2L'^{\bar z'}$.
+In particular, if the CR codimension is zero, i.e.\ if we are given an {\em almost-complex structure}, it admits at every point a (formal) normal form with vanishing $\2L^{\bar z}$.
 The latter condition is equivalent to the almost CR structure being the standard one along the complex lines through the origin.
-That is, we obtain a normal form for arbitrary almost-complex structures characterized by the property that {\em all complex lines through the origin are pseudo-holomorphic} (i.e.\ the map $t\in\C\mapsto tv\in\C^n$ is holomorphic for every $v\in\C^n$ with the respect to the given (non-standard) almost-complex structure on $\C^n$ in its normal form).
+That is, we obtain a normal form for arbitrary almost-complex structures.
+This normal form is characterized by the property that all complex lines through the origin are pseudo-holomorphic (i.e.\ the map $t\in\C\mapsto tv\in\C^n$ is holomorphic for every $v\in\C^n$ with the respect to the almost-complex structure on $\C^n$ in its normal form.
 Specializing the above uniqueness remark to the case of CR codimension zero, we conclude that the normal form in this case is parametrized by (formal) biholomorphic self-maps of $\C^n$ preserving the origin.
-(See also \cite{Kr,To} for other normal forms for almost-complex structures.)
+(See also \cite{Kr1, Kr2,To} for other normal forms for almost-complex structures.)